Chart Color Schemes

 Health outcomes in Wondunna are marginally below the national average with common health conditions slightly more prevalent than average across both younger and older age cohorts

-Wondunna's health indicators show below-average outcomes based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence were found to be slightly more prevalent than average across both younger and older age cohorts.
+Wondunna's health indicators show below-average results based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions were found to be slightly more prevalent than average across both younger and older age cohorts.

-Private health cover was very high at approximately 57% of the total population, around 2,159 people, compared to 52.5% across the Rest of Qld.
-The most common medical conditions were asthma and arthritis, affecting 8.5% and 7.9% of residents respectively.
-About 67.6% of residents declared themselves completely clear of medical ailments, similar to the 67.6% figure for the Rest of Qld.
+The rate of private health cover was very high at approximately 57% of the total population, around 2,099 people, compared to 52.5% in Regional Qld.
+Asthma and arthritis were the most common medical conditions, affecting 8.5 and 7.9% of residents respectively.
+About 67.6% of residents declared themselves completely clear of medical ailments, similar to the 67.6% figure across Regional Qld.
 Working-age residents had an above-average prevalence of chronic health conditions.
-The area has 20.9% of residents aged 65 and over, approximately 792 people.
-Health outcomes among seniors were above average, with national rankings even higher than those of the general population.
+The area had 20.2% of residents aged 65 and over, around 744 people.
+Health outcomes among seniors were above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health